Code along video

 freq_map = frequency_table(first_window, k)

-# append any patterns we find to patterns slice
+# append any patterns we find to patterns list

 for s, freq in freq_map.items():